IDoCodingStuffs/python-doodles/freeform-log.md

 Well as of epoch 11, loss is flatlining at around 0.177, down from 0.208 at epoch 0. so similar performance to pooling.
 Maybe my layers are too few?
 Let's try 6 instead of 2.
 But yeah it is trash so far.
 I will crank up the backbone lr too, otherwise it is just getting stuck at the local minima predicting everything as moderate.

+### 11 PM
+Yeah still stuck in the same local minima.
+I guess it sorta is going down albeit very extremely slowly.

+## 6/26
+### 12 AM
+So some things to try next:
+- Higher alpha on FocalLoss
+- Figure how to batch the input, or alternatively use gradient accumulation (second option is lazier)
+- Add some image augments.
+Start with reintroducing Gaussian blur, then flips and then rotations etc.

+Starting with grad acc first.
+Let's do Gaussian blur too, why not.